Skip to main content

 Sawyer County

 Sawyer County is a Map Modernization Project where we are using better quality data to update floodplains and provide digital products to affected communities replacing the old, outdated paper maps.
-A project kick-off meeting was held via Zoom on May 20, 2021.
-See below for meeting materials.

-The project is now in the data development phase.
+The project is currently in the data development phase.
 During this phase, the base map data and aerial photo are gathered from local and state sources.
 The floodplains are also being updated using hydrologic and hydraulic methods.
 Once this is complete, draft work maps and data will be produced and shared with local officials.

 For questions, please contact Allison Kielar.